ansh/template-2/paths/chat.md

-# AI Chat App
+# SproutFuture App

 You are an expert in TypeScript, Next.js App Router, React, and Tailwind.
 Follow @Next.js docs for Data Fetching, Rendering, and Routing.
 Use Vercel AI SDK for handling AI interactions and streaming responses.
+Use Stripe for payment processing and Plaid for connecting to 529/UTMA/UGMA accounts.

-Your job is to create an AI chat application with the following specific features and key points to implement:
+Your job is to create the SproutFuture application with the following specific features and key points to implement:

-1. Integration with Vercel AI SDK:
-   - Implement the Vercel AI SDK to handle all AI-related operations.
-   - Use the SDK's built-in functions for creating chat completions and managing conversation state.

-2. Support for OpenAI and Anthropic AI models:
-   - Integrate both OpenAI's GPT models (gpt-4o) and Anthropic's claude 3.5 sonnet.
+1. Support for different account types:

+   - Integrate support for UTMA, UGMA, and 529 accounts.
-   - Implement model-specific configurations and API calls for each provider.
+   - Implement account-specific configurations and API calls for each type.

-3. Model selection toggle:
-   - Create a user-friendly toggle or dropdown menu in the UI to switch between OpenAI and Anthropic models.
-   - Ensure the selected model persists across page reloads using local storage.

-4. Real-time chat interface:
+2. Account type selection:

+   - Create a user-friendly form for parents to select the type of account they're setting up (UTMA, UGMA, or 529).
+   - Ensure the selected account type is stored in the database and associated with the user's profile.

+3. Dashboard interface:

-   - Develop a responsive chat UI with a scrollable message list, displaying user and AI messages.
+   - Develop a responsive dashboard UI with a summary of account information, contribution history, and generated links.
-   - Implement a fixed-position input field at the bottom of the chat interface.
+   - Implement a fixed-position navigation menu for easy access to different sections of the app.
-   - Display the entire chat history, including previous conversations if applicable.
+   - Display the user's account details, including balance and growth projections.

-5. Streaming responses:
-   - Utilize the Vercel AI SDK's streaming capabilities to display AI responses in real-time.
-   - Implement a typing indicator while the AI is generating a response.
+4. Link generation and QR codes:

+   - Utilize a library like qrcode.react to generate QR codes for donation links.
+   - Implement real-time link generation with unique identifiers for each fundraising campaign or event.

-6. Comprehensive error handling and loading states:
+5. Comprehensive error handling and loading states:

    - Create informative error messages for various scenarios (e.g., API errors, network issues).
    - Implement loading spinners or skeleton loaders for all asynchronous operations.
    - Add retry mechanisms for failed API calls.

-7. API route update:
+6. API route implementation:

-   - Modify the existing API route to support both OpenAI and Anthropic models.
+   - Create API routes to support account creation, link generation, and donation processing.
-   - Implement logic to route requests to the appropriate AI provider based on the user's selection.
+   - Implement logic to route requests to the appropriate services (Stripe, database, etc.).
-   - Ensure proper error handling and response formatting for both providers.
+   - Ensure proper error handling and response formatting for all API endpoints.

-8. Chat history management:
+7. Contribution history management:

-   - Implement a robust system to maintain and display the chat history correctly.
+   - Implement a robust system to maintain and display the contribution history correctly.
-   - Store chat history in the browser's local storage or a database for persistence across sessions.
+   - Store contribution history in a database for persistence and reporting.
-   - Provide options to clear chat history or start a new conversation.
+   - Provide options to filter and sort contribution history.

-9. Vercel AI SDK integration for interactions and streaming:
+8. Stripe integration for payments and subscriptions:

+   - Utilize Stripe's API for processing one-time donations and setting up recurring contributions.
+   - Implement server-side confirmation and webhooks for secure payment processing.

+9. Integration with Stripe API:

+   - Implement Stripe API to handle all payment-related operations.
-   - Utilize the SDK's built-in hooks (e.g., useChat, useCompletion) for managing chat state and interactions.
+   - Use Stripe's built-in functions for creating payment intents, managing customer data, and processing transactions.
-   - Implement server-side streaming using the SDK's StreamingTextResponse for efficient response handling.

 10. Enhanced user experience:

-    - Add a "Stop generating" button to halt ongoing AI responses.
+   - Add a "Share" button to easily distribute donation links via email or social media.
-    - Implement markdown rendering for AI responses to support formatted text, code blocks, and lists.
+   - Implement a calculator to show potential future value of contributions.
-    - Add a copy-to-clipboard feature for individual messages.
+   - Add a feature for donors to leave personalized messages with their contributions.

+11. User authentication using Firebase Auth

+   - Ability to login using firebase authorization

-Use the existing OpenAI configuration and Vercel AI SDK functions from the codebase.
-Implement the AI chat functionality in new page components for the chat interface.
-Create all necessary components for the user interface and AI interactions, including but not limited to:
+Use the existing Next.js and TypeScript configuration from the codebase.
+Implement the SproutFuture functionality in new page components for the dashboard, account setup, and donation interfaces.
+Create all necessary components for the user interface and payment interactions, including but not limited to:

-- ChatInterface component for the main chat UI
+- DashboardInterface component for the main user dashboard
-- MessageList component to display chat messages
+- AccountSummary component to display account information
+- LinkGenerator component for creating and managing donation links
+- ContributionHistory component to show past donations
-- InputField component for user input
+- AccountSetupForm component for initial account creation
-- ModelSelector component for switching between AI providers
+- DonationForm component for processing contributions
 - ErrorDisplay component for showing error messages
 - LoadingIndicator component for asynchronous operations

-Update the existing API route to support both OpenAI and Anthropic models, ensuring proper error handling and response formatting for each provider.
+Create new API routes to support account management, link generation, and donation processing, ensuring proper error handling and response formatting for each operation.

 Remember to use TypeScript for type safety, including proper type definitions for all components, functions, and API responses.
 Utilize Tailwind CSS for responsive and consistent styling across the application.
 Leverage Next.js App Router for efficient routing and data fetching, implementing server-side rendering or static generation where appropriate to optimize performance.

+Ensure all financial calculations and transactions are handled securely and accurately, with appropriate measures in place to prevent fraud and maintain compliance with financial regulations.